 Better educated and more affluent, these women had to bridge class, geographic and religious differences to gain the support of the mass of women.
 The campaign began in May 1920 and included articles to the papers, letters to the editor, public canvassing, signing of petitions, as well as advertising on the movie picture screens.
 They were unsuccessful in getting the legislation passed in the 1921 session, and the campaign continued quietly in the background for the next few years.

-Sir- The promoters of the Woman's Sufferage movement beg to draw the attention of the Premier to the incomprehensible attitude of the government towards the question of the enfranchisement of women, as evidenced in the failure of the two Government members to table the Bill after having pledged themselves to do so.
+Sir- The promoters of the Woman's Suffrage movement beg to draw the attention of the Premier to the incomprehensible attitude of the government towards the question of the enfranchisement of women, as evidenced in the failure of the two Government members to table the Bill after having pledged themselves to do so.
 The women interested would infinitely prefer that the Bill should be made a Government measure during the present session of the House; but they are determined that it shall be presented this year and if the Government does not see its way to meeting their views in this respect, the Women's Party will see that it is presented by a member of the opposition on Friday June 4th.

 St. John's, June 2nd, 1920

-A.N Gosling, M. Macpherson, Janet Ayre, Mary Kennedy, Fannie McNeil, M. Rennie, Agnes M. Ayre, Helen M Baird, Anna M. Mitchell, Adeline E. Bowring
+AN Gosling, M. Macpherson, Janet Ayre, Mary Kennedy, Fannie McNeil, M. Rennie, Agnes M. Ayre, Helen M Baird, Anna M. Mitchell, Madeline E. Bowering.

 By 1925, with the support of the Prime Minister, leading members of the cabinet, and a number of outport members of Government, the franchise bill passed through the Assembly and the Legislative Council.
 The suffragists celebrated their newly won rights on April 21, 1925 with a women-only Victory Banquet.

 A head tax of three hundred dollars as legislated in "An Act Respecting the Immigration of Chinese Persons", was adopted by the House of Assembly in the Colonial Building.
 It undoubtedly restricted the immigration of Chinese women and children who might have joined the male members of their families in Newfoundland.
 Most of the Chinese immigrants to Newfoundland were too poor to pay the tax.